-The main drawback I have found with virtual perimeters is that they trigger for many false alarms, such as a squirrel in the area or a camper cutting across your campsite.
-I recommend these virtual fences in areas where there is not much of a possibility for a false alarm.
+The main drawback with virtual perimeters is that they are triggered by many false alarms, such as a squirrel in the area or a camper cutting across your campsite.
+Use these virtual fences in areas where there is not much of a possibility for a false alarm.
 If you have pets, perimeter systems aren’t always the best if they’re off a leash.

 If you want the absolute best, then you would want an integrated RV security system.
-When I say integrated, I’m talking about several safety nets and redundancies as well as protection from hazards other than burglaries, such as fire and carbon monoxide.
+"Integrated" refers to several safety nets and redundancies as well as protection from hazards other than burglaries, such as fire and carbon monoxide.